-- Remove pot from heat to cool slightly and lower heat to medium.
+- Lower heat to medium.
 If the pot is looking dry, add oil.

-- Return pot to heat, add garlic and onion.
-Cook for 3 minutes until softening, then add bacon.
+- Cook garlic and onion for 3 minutes until softening, then add bacon.

-- Cover, bring to simmer then lower heat so it is bubbling gently.
+- Cover, lower heat so it is bubbling gently.
 Cook for 2 hours – the beef should be pretty tender by now.
-Remove lid then simmer for a further 30 – 45 minutes or until the beef falls apart at a touch and the sauce has reduced and thickened slightly.
+Remove lid then simmer for a further 30 – 45 minutes or until the beef falls apart at a touch, the sauce has reduced and thickened slightly.

-- Skim off fat on surface.
+- Skim off fat on surface, if desired.
 Adjust salt and pepper to taste.
 Remove bay leaves and thyme.

 - Serve with creamy mashed potatoes!!

 – SLOW COOKER: Reduce chicken broth by 1 cup.
-After you add the Guinness into the pot, bring to simmer and ensure you scrape the bottom of the pot well.
-Transfer to slow cooker.
-If there is residual brown bits on the pot, add a splash of water and bring to simmer, scraping the bottom of the pot then transfer into slow cooker.
+After you add the Guinness and broth/stock into the pot, bring to simmer and ensure you scrape the bottom of the pot well.
+Transfer everything into slow cooker.
 Add remaining ingredients per recipe.
 Cook on low for 8 hours.
 If sauce needs more thickening, simmer with slow cooker lid off (if you have that function), to ladle some of the sauce into a separate saucepan and reduce on stove.